What is software testing ? (The eTestware definition)

-This year we have spent a lot of time in our blog trying to provide insights on general testing and project frameworks, along with tips for the different types of test we deploy.
-Today though, in what is the first of a series of articles, we wanted to take a step back and give the eTestware answer to a much broader question that is no less important – after all, there are almost a billion Google search results to this very ‘poser’…
+This year we have spent a lot of time in our blog trying to provide insights on general testing.
+We’ve also looked at project frameworks and offered tips for the different types of testing we deploy.
+Today though we wanted to take a step back and give the eTestware answer to a much broader question.
+It is a very important one; after all, there are almost a billion Google search results to this very ‘poser’.
+What is software testing ?

 A standard definition of software testing would be something like this:

 A software test is essentially an investigation carried out in order to analyse the quality of a product or service.

 Pretty simple, and yet incredibly important in the grand scheme of things.
 Also an activity which requires a considerable degree of skill and experience – qualities that the team at eTestware have in abundance.